Fellsmarch/DoW-Troop-Counters/readme.md

 ### Steps:
 1. Clone repository or download zip
 2. Generate or download your input files and point the corresponding config values to them
-3. Open terminal/command line/powershell and change to directory containing the program
+3. Open terminal/command line/powershell and change to directory containing the DoW Troop Counters program
 4. Run `python view.py` (or `python3 view.py` depending on your installation).
 The GUI should appear up
 5. Same as above from step 5